Cake for Business – Terms & Conditions

 Cake shall use reasonable efforts consistent with prevailing industry standards to maintain the Services in a manner that minimizes errors and interruptions in the Services and shall perform the Services in a professional and workmanlike manner.
 Services may be temporarily unavailable for scheduled maintenance or for unscheduled emergency maintenance, either by Cake or by third-party providers, or because of other causes beyond Cake’s reasonable control.
 Cake does not warrant that the Services will be uninterrupted or error-free.

 Cake may make changes to these Terms and Conditions.
 If Cake makes a material change to the Terms and Conditions, it shall give notice to the Partner, prior to the change taking effect, via the email address associated with the Partner’s account on the Partner Portal, or by messaging the Partner through the Partner Portal.
 The Partner can review the most recent version of the Terms and Conditions at any time on the Partner Portal.
 The materially revised Terms and Conditions will become effective on the date set forth in Cake’s prior notice, and all other changes will become effective upon posting of the change.
-If the Partner does not agree with the material changes, the Partner can terminate the contract with immediate effect and without any termination costs.
+If the Partner does not agree with the material changes, the Partner can terminate the Contract with immediate effect and without any termination costs.
 If the Partner (or any Manager) accesses the Partner Portal or uses the Services after the effective date, that access or use will constitute the Partner’s acceptance of any revised Terms and Conditions.

 10. APPLICABLE LAW AND COMPETENT JURISDICTION

-These Terms and Conditions are governed by and interpreted in accordance with Belgium law.
+These Terms and Conditions are governed by and interpreted in accordance with Belgian law.
 Any dispute which may arise with regard to the validity, interpretation, performance, termination, as well as consequences of these Terms and Conditions, must be submitted to the Enterprise Court of Antwerp, Hasselt Division.

-The Partner agrees and accepts that Cake is entitled to use the Partner’s name, logo, graphic symbol and/or trademark in the interfaces used by Cake to offer its (B2C) consumer services to its Users.
+Where the Partner purchases, receives or otherwise uses the Products via the Partner Portal, the Partner agrees and accepts that Cake is entitled to use the Partner’s name, logo, graphic symbol and/or trademark in the interfaces used by Cake to offer its (B2C) consumer services to its Users.
 Cake shall not use the Partner’s name, logo, graphic symbol and/or trademark on its website and/or in promotional, advertising, instructional or reference materials, for promotional purposes, without the prior written consent of the Partner.

-The contract between the Parties is entered into intuitu personae.
-Neither Party shall be entitled to assign, transfer or relinquish in any way its rights and obligations arising from the contract in favor of a third party without the prior written consent of the other Party which should not be unreasonably withheld.
+The Contract between the Parties is entered into intuitu personae.
+Neither Party shall be entitled to assign, transfer or relinquish in any way its rights and obligations arising from the Contract in favor of a third party without the prior written consent of the other Party which should not be unreasonably withheld.

 The fact that one of the Parties did not exercise any of its rights in a timely manner, or did not exercise them at all, shall not be presumed to operate as a waiver of such rights, whether in relation to a past or future act.